JulienRobberechts/nodejs-test-double-guide/readme.md

 [Specificities of each libraries](#specificities-of-each-libraries)

 ```
+My prefered libary stay Jest:
+  It's all interated
-My prefered libary stay Jest: it's all interated, you can use with or whitout module interception and there is no surprise on the result.
+  You can use with or whitout module interception
+  And there is no surprise on the result.
 ```

 ### Can I have a basic example for each library?